Zoë Winters

-Early life
+Early life and education

 Winters was born on February 20, 1985, in Santa Cruz, California.
-She attended State University of New York at Purchase, graduating in 2007.
+She attended the State University of New York at Purchase, graduating in 2007.

 Career

-Winters is best known for her role as Kerry Castellabate on Succession, for which she won an Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+Winters is best known for her role as Kerry Castellabate on Succession, for which she won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 On television, Winters played a prominent role in the second season of Showtime's Flatbush Misdemeanors.
 In films, she has appeared in In the Family by Patrick Wang, Jules by Marc Turtletaub, and Materialists by Celine Song.